anthony-dai/Array-processing-project/README.md

 # Array-processing-project

-MATLAB code for the course Array processing EE4715
+MATLAB code for project 1 & 2 for the course Array processing EE4715